richardeigenmann/JPO/README.md

 Visit the SourceForge.net download page by clicking this green button.
 Note that the download starts directly after 5 seconds.
 Install the application like any other windows application.
-You can remove it just like any other windows application by opening the Start menu, clicking on the cogwheel icon (Settings), choosing Apps in the Settings Window that opens up, scroll down to JPO and there click on the Uninstall button.
+You can remove it just like any other windows application by opening the Start menu, clicking on the cogwheel icon (Settings), choosing Apps in the Settings Window that opens up, scroll down to JPO and there click on the uninstall button.

 [![Download Button](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/j-po/files/JPO-0.14.exe/download)